jadupl2/jadupl2.github.io/_posts/2021-06-26-sadm-sysmon-filesystem.md

 web page and an alert is generated.
 In the example below, I have change the warning threshold from 85% to 80% in the fourth column to raise a warning.

-Every time Sysmon is run the server smon configuration file is loaded in memory, updated in memory during execution and then unloaded to disk when terminated.
+Every time Sysmon is run the system [SysMon configuration file]({% post_url 2021-06-11-sadm-sysmon-config %}) is loaded in memory, updated in memory during execution and then unloaded to disk when terminated.
 So SysMon is able to know when a new filesystem is created on the system and it is added automatically to his configuration file.